Travel to Jaipur

 Today it is recognized as a place where traditional Indian architecture and craftsmanship are appreciated and honored.
 It’s definitely worth a visit if you want to take a closer look at Indian art and culture!

-I’m not running around with you when I say there is a Monkey Temple in Galtaji, just a 40 minute drive from the outskirts of Jaipur.
+Monkey Temple in Galtaji, just a 40-minute drive from the outskirts of Jaipur.
 Galtaji is an Indian pilgrimage site that houses a series of temples, which are built on the hills surrounding Jaipur itself.

 Galtaji is a fascinating place where visitors can take their time to admire the ancient architecture and waterfalls – but be sure to stay away from the monkeys there because they like to spoil and cause trouble!
 Address: Galta Ji, Jaipur, Rajasthan 302031, India, Opening hours: 5: 00-21: 00, every day, Admission: FREE